 OVERVIEW

-From the Church of the Assumption, you follow the old pilgrim path to reach Our Lady’s Holy Well.
+The fifth and final stage of the Irish section of the route to Rosslare.
+From the Church in Our Lady’s Island, you follow the footpath out of the village along the road to Carne, taking a small detour at the Cross of Shad to reach Our Lady’s Holy Well.
 Fill your third bottle with the water from this well and carry it to St Davids.

 HIGHLIGHTS / PLACES OF INTEREST